 Relax and unwind

 Are your stressful thoughts keeping you from precious sleep?
 Research has shown that stress and worries at bedtime are linked to moderately impaired sleep.
 Stress is also significantly higher following a night of poor sleep.
 It’s a tough cycle to escape, and this accumulation of stress over time might play a part in developing sleep problems.
 Understanding your stress is a good first step to building healthy habits for winding down before sleep.
-Before going to bed, try meditating or taking a shower or bath to relax your body and calm your mind.
+Before going to bed, try meditating, using essential oil blends for sleep, or taking a shower or bath to relax your body and calm your mind.
 A calming bedtime routine can help you de-stress and fall asleep easier.

 Give these ideas a try and track your sleep using the free SleepScore App.
 You’ll learn what healthy habits work best for you, and what impacts your sleep the most.
 Knowing about your sleep is the first step to improving it!

 Akerstedt, T., Kecklund, G., & Axelsson, J. (2007).
 Impaired sleep after bedtime stress and worries.
 Biological Psychology, 76(3), 170-173. https://doi.org/10.1016/j.biopsycho.2007.07.010